bstank/notes/README.md

-# notes
+# Notes
-Notes, on various topics.
+Notes, on various topics (just for synchronisation).